SSC CGL 2019-20 Exam: Important Percentage Formulas & Practice Questions for Quantitative Aptitude Section

 That is, 20/25 × 100 = 80%

-Thus any given ratio can be converted into percentage by multiplying the ratio with hundred, and the vice versa to convert percentage into decimal or fraction.
+Thus any given ratio can be converted into percentage by multiplying the ratio with a hundred, and vice versa to convert percentage into decimal or fraction.

 331⁄3% or 33.33

 121⁄2% or 12.5%;